 Therapy isn’t cheap, especially if you’re paying out of pocket.
 The costs can quickly add up if you see a therapist weekly.

-But even if you pay for text therapy yourself, you’ll generally pay less each month than if you saw a therapist in person.
-If you don’t have insurance, text therapy might make counseling possible if you can’t afford in-person therapy.
+But even if you pay for text therapy yourself, depending on your choice of provider, you may pay less each month than if you saw a therapist in person.
+If you don’t have insurance, text therapy might be affordable.

 It can help you manage temporary or minor distress